|NGS Periodic Fever Syndromes Panel||

 - Wrong collection tube

-Please click on the Lab Form Link in the Forms Section to print and complete the Genetic Test Requisition Form, as well as the Informed Consent Form for Next Generation Sequencing (NGS)-based Testing.
-Submission of BOTH the Requisition Form and the Informed Consent Form is REQUIRED.
+Please click on the Lab Form Link in the Forms Section to print and complete the Genetic Test Requisition Form.
+Submission of Test Requisition Form is required, and submission of informed consent is recommended (but not required).